Lavender oil is an essential oil derived from the lavender plant. It can be taken orally, applied to the skin, and breathed in through aromatherapy.

 If you have a burn, cut, scrape, or another wound, lavender oil may help speed up the wound-healing process.
 In a

-To use lavender oil on small wounds, mix three or four drops of lavender oil together with a few drops of coconut or tamanu oil.
+To use lavender oil on small wounds, mix 3 or 4 drops of lavender oil together with a few drops of coconut or tamanu oil.
 Apply the mixture on your wound with a cotton ball.
 If your wound has already healed, lavender oil can reduce remaining scars as well.

 Lavender oil does double duty for insect bites.
 It acts as an insect repellent, and it can relieve itching after a bite occurs.
 Many commercial mosquito repellents contain lavender oil.